Post Judgment Modification of Family Law Orders

 Divorced couples generally take a deep breath when their case ends.
 They have a divorce judgment from the court.

 For some, it signifies the end of a long battle they never wanted to fight.
-But is a case really ever over?
-That depends on whether there are children and issues of child support or alimony involved.
+But is a case ever over?
+That depends on whether there are children involved and issues of child support or alimony.

-Child custody and visitation can be modified post judgment at any time.
-If a parent seeks a custody modification after a final custody judgment, that parent seeking the change must show there has been a significant change in circumstances since the final order and that the new proposed order is in the children's best interest.
+Child custody and visitation can be modified after judgment at any time.
+If a parent seeks a custody modification after a final custody judgment, that parent must show a significant change in circumstances since the final order and that the new proposed order is in the children's best interest.

-If a parent doesn't wish to change custody but only wants to modify the visitation schedule, it is generally not necessary to show a significant change.
+If a parent doesn't wish to change custody but only wants to modify the visitation schedule, it is generally unnecessary to show a significant change.

 Simply demonstrating to the Court that the visitation schedule should change because that change is consistent with the children's best interest is sufficient.
 What types of issues cause a change in modification?